Last Updated on

 The core objective of your backup is to ensure that your data is always safely stored and can easily be recovered under any circumstances.
 This means, if a virus attached your system or if your system crashed, your data would always be safe.

 It’s normally achieved using 2 approaches.
-A cloud backup, where all your data is stored the cloud or a local backup, where your data is stored locally.
+A cloud backup, where all your data has stored the cloud or a local backup, where your data is stored locally.
 When backup data is stored locally, it usually resides in the D drive or an external hard drive.

 The main benefit of the cloud-based approach is that your data is stored in a remote server that exits in a very secure environment.
 Unlike the fear of losing your external hard drive, the only thing you must worry about with cloud backup is losing your password.